Top Reasons to Do Business with Money Metals Exchange:

 For more information on capital gains taxation of precious metals, click here.

-Colorado has not yet reaffirmed its constitutional duty to treat gold and silver coins as legal tender, including requiring state courts to enforce gold (and silver) clause contracts as Oklahoma and Utah did with the recent passage of SB 862 and HB 157, respectively.
+Colorado has not yet reaffirmed its constitutional duty to treat gold and silver coins as tender for payment of debts as Oklahoma and Utah did with the recent passage of SB 862 and HB 157, respectively.

 Oklahoma’s SB 862 reads, in part, “gold and silver coins issued by the United States government are legal tender in the State of Oklahoma.
 No person may compel another person to tender or accept gold or silver coins that are issued by the United States government, except as agreed upon by contract.”